ItzSkyy/BlackjackDiscordBot/README.md

 5. Open a Pull Request

 ## Reporting Bugs
-If you manage to find a bug in my project, please create an issue with [this](https://github.com/Magnito14/BlackjackDiscordBot/blob/main/.github/ISSUE_TEMPLATE/bug_report.md) template.
+If you manage to find a bug in my project, please create an issue with [this](https://github.com/Magnito14/BlackjackDiscordBot/blob/main/.github/ISSUE_TEMPLATE/bug_report.md) issue form template.

 Please do not stray off of the format of the template.